iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 You will learn:

-- What is a Virtual Machine and plugins?
+- What is a Virtual Machine and what are plugins?
-- Differences between WASM-VM and EVM plugins?
+Differences between WASM-VM and EVM plugins
 - Which programming languages are supported?

 ## The Virtual Machine

 In IOTA Smart Contracts we distinguish two things:

-The Virtual Machine (VM) itself
+- The Virtual Machine (VM) itself
 - VM plugins: processors, smart contracts which dynamically extend the VM.

 The VM itself is a deterministic executable, a "black box".